ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 Use Cache
 *********

-It is possible to configure a local cache by running the following command:
+For Linux and WSL2, it is possible to configure a local cache by running the following command:

 .. code-block::
         :caption: Use a intermediate cache based on nginx